XanaduAI/jet/docs/use/tensor_network_files.rst

 Example
 -------

-The following C++ and Python programs demonstrate creating a tensor network and dumping it to a JSON string.
-First, create a simple network of three tensors with a contraction path and initialize the serializer:
+The following C++ and Python programs demonstrate creating a tensor network, dumping it to a JSON string, and then reading the JSON string to populate a ``TensorNetworkFile`` data structure.

 .. tabs::